Signs of Higher Multipoles and Orbital Precession in GW151226: Astrophysical Implications

 4pt

-The measured spin parameters of the low-$q$ mode can alternatively be explained if GW151226 was formed through the dynamical capture of black holes in dense stellar environments~\cite{PortegiesZwart:1999nm, 2010MNRAS.407.1946D, Rodriguez:2015oxa, Antonini:2016gqe, Ziosi:2014sra, Antonini:2016gqe, Banerjee:2018pmh, Kumamoto:2018gdg}.
-In this scenario, the black hole spins are expected to be randomly and isotropically distributed, which would naturally explain the measured misalignment between $\vec{\chi}_1$ and $\vec{L}$.
-While the distributions of black hole spin magnitudes in dense stellar environments are highly uncertain, in the hierarchical merger scenario~\cite{Gerosa:2017kvu, Doctor:2019ruh, Rodriguez:2019huv}, mergers of first-generation black holes would form second- or higher-generation black holes with spins that are distributed approximately around $|\vec{\chi}| \approx 0.7$~\cite{Pretorius:2005gq, Scheel:2008rj, Fishbach:2017dwv}, as a result of converting the pre-merger orbital angular momentum to the final black hole's spin.
-The precise value of the final spin depends on the mass ratio and the spin configurations of the previous-generation black holes~\cite{Hofmann:2016yih, Jimenez-Forteza:2016oae,Deng:2020rnf}.
-If the primary black hole of GW151226 is a remnant of a first-generation merger, the large spin magnitude $|\vec{\chi}_1| = 0.88^{+0.11}_{-0.14}$ of the low-$q$ mode could be achieved provided the spins of the first-generation black holes are modestly large and approximately oriented along the direction of the orbital angular momentum~\cite{Hofmann:2016yih, Jimenez-Forteza:2016oae,Deng:2020rnf}.
-This spin configuration typically gives rise to a large merger kick, with only a small fraction of the second-generation black holes expected to be retained in dense stellar environments~\cite{Rodriguez:2019huv}.
-Having said that, this small fraction is consistent with the fact that GW151226 is a rare event among the observed population of merging binary black holes~\cite{LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019tad, Nitz:2019hdf, Abbott:2020niy, Abbott:2020gyp}.
+If GW151226 was formed through dynamical capture in a dense stellar environment~\cite{PortegiesZwart:1999nm, 2010MNRAS.407.1946D, Rodriguez:2015oxa, Antonini:2016gqe, Ziosi:2014sra, Antonini:2016gqe, Banerjee:2018pmh, Kumamoto:2018gdg}, then the measured spin could be explained as the result of the primary BH being the remnant of a previous merger, making GW151226 a hierarchical merger ~\cite{Gerosa:2017kvu}.
+In the dynamical capture channel, the BH spins are expected to be randomly and isotropically distributed, which would naturally explain the measured misalignment between $\vec{\chi}_1$ and $\vec{L}$.
+While the distributions of BH spin magnitudes in dense stellar environments are highly uncertain, in the hierarchical merger scenario~\cite{Doctor:2019ruh, Rodriguez:2019huv}, mergers of first- or higher-generation BHs would form second- or higher-generation BHs with spins that are distributed approximately around $|\vec{\chi}| \approx 0.7$~\cite{Pretorius:2005gq, Scheel:2008rj, Fishbach:2017dwv}, as a result of converting the pre-merger orbital angular momentum to the remnant BH spin.
+The precise value of the final spin depends on the mass ratio and the spin configuration of the merger constituents~\cite{Hofmann:2016yih, Jimenez-Forteza:2016oae,Deng:2020rnf}.
+If the primary BH of GW151226 is a merger remnant, the large spin magnitude $|\vec{\chi}_1| = 0.85^{+0.13}_{-0.35}$ could be achieved as long as the spins of its progenitors have modestly large components along the direction of the orbital angular momentum~\cite{Hofmann:2016yih, Jimenez-Forteza:2016oae,Deng:2020rnf}.
+This spin configuration typically gives rise to a large merger kick, with only a small fraction of remnants expected to be retained by dense stellar environments~\cite{Rodriguez:2019huv}.
+This small fraction is consistent with the fact that GW151226 is a rare event among the observed population~\cite{LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019tad, Nitz:2019hdf, gwtc2_LIGOScientific:2020ibl, Abbott:2020gyp}.

 4pt